Hello, World! Meet Language AI: Part 1

 variables, functions, conditional statements, and loops.
 We'll also

-discuss how to use Python to write code that prints "Hello, World!" --
+discuss how to use Python to write code that prints "Hello, World!"

 This looks much better!
 Because we have created a couple of examples with the tone of a blog post, the model captured that context and was then able to generate something with a similar tone.
-There is also a natural ending to the piece, which you notice ends with the stop sequence.

 Automate the process